-Our organizational documents do not limit the amount of funds that we may invest in properties and assets jointly with other persons or entities and as of October 1, 2004, we hold eleven shopping centers and six urban retail and mixed-use properties jointly with other persons.
+Our organizational documents do not limit the amount of funds that we may invest in properties and assets jointly with other persons or entities and as of March 2, 2005, excluding our joint venture with Clarion Lion Properties Fund we hold eight shopping centers and five urban retail and mixed-use properties jointly with other persons.
 We may make additional joint investments in the future.
 Our existing and future joint investments may subject us to special risks, including the possibility that our partners or co-investors might become bankrupt, that those partners or co-investors might have economic or other business interests or goals which are unlike or incompatible with our business interests or goals, and that those partners or co-investors might be in a position to take action contrary to our suggestions or instructions, or in opposition to our policies or objectives.
-Although we hold the managing general partnership or membership interest in all 17 of our existing co-investments as of October 1, 2004, we must obtain the consent of the co-investor or meet defined criteria to sell or to finance 10 of these properties.
+Although we hold the managing general partnership or membership interest in all 17 of our existing co-investments as of March 2, 2005, we must obtain the consent of the co-investor or meet defined criteria to sell or to finance five of these properties.
 Joint ownership gives a third party the opportunity to influence the return we can achieve on some of our investments and may adversely affect our ability to make distributions to our shareholders.
 We may also be liable for the actions of our co-investors.

-In addition, we have created a new joint venture for purposes of acquiring properties.
-We own three shopping centers through this joint venture.
-Although we are the manager of that entity, we are the minority equity owner.
-Under the joint venture arrangement, our partner's consent is required to take certain actions with respect to the properties acquired by the venture, and as a result, we may not be able to take actions that we believe are necessary or desirable to protect or increase the value of the property or the property's income, or to act quickly if circumstances change or we believe an action is required.
-In particular, our partner's consent is required to do the following:
+In addition, on July 1, 2004, we entered into a new joint venture with affiliates of Clarion Lion Properties Fund for purposes of acquiring properties.
+Although we are the managing general partner of that entity, we have only a 30% ownership interest in that entity.
+Our partner's consent is required to take certain actions with respect to the properties acquired by the venture, and as a result, we may not be able to take actions that we believe are necessary or desirable to protect or increase the value of the property or the property's income stream.
+Pursuant to the terms of our partnership, we must obtain our partner's consent to do the following:

-- enter into or modify leases with, or enforce remedies against, anchor tenants; - · make certain repairs, renovations or other changes or improvements to properties, the cost of which exceeds approved budgets; and - sell the property or finance or refinance the property with secured debt.
+- to enter into new leases, modify existing leases or enforce remedies against, anchor tenants; - make certain repairs, renovations or other changes or improvements to properties; and - sell or finance the property with secured debt.

-Under the terms of our partnership, certain acquisition opportunities that become available to us are required to be offered first to the joint venture.
-This requirement will result in conflicts of interest and could limit our ability to acquire properties for our own account which could, in turn, limit our ability to grow.
+The terms of our partnership require that certain acquisition opportunities be presented first to the joint venture which limit our ability to acquire properties for our own account which could, in turn, limit our ability to grow.
 Our investment in this joint venture is also subject to the risks described above for jointly owned investments.
+As of December 31, 2004, this joint venture owned four properties.